Indian Penal Code: Structure

 A detailed list of all IPC laws which include above is here.

+Unnatural Offences- Section 377

-Whoever, voluntarily has carnal intercourse against the order of nature with any man, woman or animal, shall be punished with imprisonment of life, or with imprisonment of either description for a term which may extend to ten years, and shall also be liable to fine.
+"Whoever, voluntarily has carnal intercourse against the order of nature with any man, woman or animal, shall be punished with imprisonment of life, or with imprisonment of either description for a term which may extend to ten years, and shall also be liable to fine.

-Penetration is sufficient to constitute the carnal intercourse necessary to the offence described in this section.
+Explanation.-Penetration is sufficient to constitute the carnal intercourse necessary to the offence described in this section."